shivam10lm/news/readme.md

 # News Application

 A modern, full-stack news application that allows users to browse, search, and save their favorite news articles.
-Built with React, Node.js, Express, and MySQL.
+Built with React, Node.js, Express, and AWS RDS MySQL.

 ## 🚀 Features